 The next steps are ultimately decided by the family or friends in charge of arranging services.
 The body can be prepared and embalmed for traditional services (see Embalming below), dressed and placed in refrigeration for cremation, prepared for body donation or green burials, or arrangements can be made for transport to another state via ground or air travel.
 In the case of accidental or traumatic death, autopsy, or organ donation, special services may be required to provide restoration to the body.

 After disposition has been chosen and the preparation has been completed, you will need to consider clothing and other mementos such as jewelry and glasses.
 Options will vary depending on your previous choices.
-Some religious beliefs will dictate simple garments or particular outfits or you may be free to choose any style of clothing.
+Some religious beliefs will dictate simple garments or particular outfits or you may be able to choose any style of clothing.
 You may use clothing previously worn by the individual or you may purchase new clothing.
 When it comes to jewelry and mementos, keep in mind that anything you place with the deceased such as wedding rings, glasses, tie clips, etc., can always be returned to you before the final disposition takes place.
 These items can be for temporary viewing purposes or they can be left with the individual indefinitely.
 It is up to you.

 The final step is preparing the body for private or public viewing.
 Cosmetics will be applied and the hair will be styled according to your wishes.